 8. Multimedia content: more video, 3D and hero images

 It’s nothing new.
-3D designs had already been protagonists in 2020, and in 2021, they will advance by adding a layer of realism through textures and videos on the background
+3D designs had already been protagonists in the last few years, and they will advance by adding a layer of realism through textures and videos on the background

 Indeed, videos are a sure hit.
 People love videos and they increase the value of your brand and message retention.
 And everything which is in movement is fashionable now since this type of visual content attracts a lot of attention.
 Videos are here to stay and as they are so dynamic and creative, you can explain almost everything with them.